favoretti/azure-pipelines-tasks-terraform/overview.md

 ![Terraform Installer Task Definition](https://raw.githubusercontent.com/charleszipp/azure-pipelines-tasks-terraform/master/screenshots/overview-tfinstall-task-fields.jpg)

+### (NEW) Support for Installing `Latest` Version

+The installer task supports installing the latest terraform version by using the keyword `latest` as the version specified.
+This is the default option when the installer is added to a pipeline.
+Specifying latest will instruct the task to lookup and install the latest version of the terraform executable.

 ## Contextual Task Configuration

 The task definition will adjust to the selected command to prompt for what is relevant to the command.
 For example, `validate` does not require knowledge of the backend configuration so this section will not be used when executing `validate`.
 The `validate` command does accept vars file however.
 Therefore, the field to specify vars file will be available.